 How to record the Mouse pointer in the Video?

 VLC player, by default, does not record the mouse pointer in the video as it requires extra processing to follow and record the position of the mouse pointer.

 Moreover, you have to specify a small 20x20px PNG image file for the mouse pointer which would be superimposed on the video while recording.

 Save the following PNG images to your computer and follow the steps given below, to enable the mouse pointer in the recorded video.

 To enable mouse pointer, Go to Tools and Select Preferences.
 Or Press Shortcut Ctrl + P.

 - Click on All radio button in the lower left corner of the Preferences window to view detailed settings.

 - From the Left Side Menu, Expand Inputs / Codecs.
 Next, Expand Access Modules under Inputs / Codecs.
 Scroll down, and Select Screen.

-- Check the Box with the label, ‘Follow the mouse’.
+- Check the box with, ‘Follow the mouse’ label.

 - Click on Browse and select the PNG file for the mouse pointer.
 Click on Save.